Bill Polian: Carolina Panthers

-Polian was General Manager of the Carolina Panthers from 1995 to 1997.
+Polian was general manager of the Carolina Panthers from 1995 to 1997.
 He tried to create the quickest Super Bowl winner in history, and nearly did so, building a team that went to the NFC Championship Game in only its second year of existence.
-This feat led him to a promotion, becoming not just the GM, but the President of the Indianapolis Colts.
+This feat led him to a promotion, becoming not just the GM, but the president of the Indianapolis Colts.

 Indianapolis Colts

-In 1998, Polian was hired as President and decided to build through the draft as the Indianapolis Colts would have the number 1 overall pick for 1998; the Colts picked Peyton Manning.
+In 1998, Polian was hired as president and decided to build through the draft as the Indianapolis Colts would have the No. 1 overall pick for 1998; the Colts picked Peyton Manning.
 In 2002, Polian hired head coach Tony Dungy.

 During his tenure, the Colts led the NFL with eight consecutive playoff appearances and seven consecutive seasons of 12 or more regular-season victories.
 They won seven division titles (1999, 2003–07, 09), won Super Bowl XLI against the Chicago Bears, and made a second Super Bowl appearance in Super Bowl XLIV but would lose to the New Orleans Saints under coach Jim Caldwell.
-From 2000–09, the Colts (115–45) set the NFL mark for most wins in a decade, and their nine playoff berths tied the NFL record set by Dallas in the 1970s.
+From 2000 to 2009, the Colts (115–45) set the NFL mark for most wins in a decade, and their nine playoff berths tied the NFL record set by Dallas in the 1970s.
 Polian stepped down as general manager in 2009, being succeeded by his son Chris, but remained with the team as president and vice-chairman.

 In 2006, according to Jay Glazer of FOX Sports, Polian reportedly shoved a New York Jets employee by pinning him against a wall, for placing speakers too close to the field during warmups.
 The league required Polian to issue a written apology to the Jets employee.

 Polian and his son Chris were fired by owner Jim Irsay after the Colts finished with a 2–14 record in the 2011 season.

 On January 31, 2015, it was announced that Polian had been elected to the Pro Football Hall of Fame.
 On January 1, 2017, Polian became the 13th inductee into the Indianapolis Colts Ring of Honor.